open-data-rescue/climate-data-rescue/README.md

 A Template has many Assets and Entities and essentially defines what types (Fields) of records are to be collected from a given image (Asset).

+#### Relationships
+- has many: assets, entities
+- belongs to: asset

 #### Attributes
 - string   "name"
 - string   "description"